Lundbeck: History

 In June 2018, the former Millennium Pharmaceuticals CEO, Deborah Dunsire, was named the new CEO of Lundbeck.

 In September 2019, Lundbeck announced it would acquire Alder BioPharmaceuticals $18 per share, valuing Alder at almost $2 billion.

 In June 2023, Charl van Zyl, head of neurology solutions at UCB, has announced as the next CEO and President to succeed Dunsire.

 In October 2024, Lundbeck agreed to acquire American epilepsy drug maker Longboard Pharmaceuticals for $2.6 billion.

-Controversy
+In November 2025, Lundbeck lost in a bidding war with Alkermes plc over the acquisition of Irish sleep disorder drugmaker Avadel Pharmaceuticals.

+Controversies

 Lundbeck formerly held the only license to manufacture pentobarbital (Nembutal) in the United States.
 The drug is commonly used for execution by lethal injection in the United States (either as part of a three drug cocktail or by itself).
 After coming under criticism for not adding an ‘end user’ agreement to prevent importers from selling Nembutal to American prisons for use in executions, Lundbeck announced that it would not sell Nembutal to prisons in U.S. states that carry out executions.
 By introducing a new distribution system, Nembutal will be supplied exclusively through a specialty pharmacy drop ship program that will deny distribution of the product to prisons in U.S. states currently active in carrying out the death penalty by lethal injection.

 In December 2011, Lundbeck divested a portfolio of products including Nembutal to US pharmaceutical company Akorn Inc. As part of the agreement, Akorn committed to continue with Lundbeck's restricted distribution program for Nembutal, which was implemented to restrict the use of the product in the US.
 Akorn declared bankruptcy under Chapter 7 in 2023.
 Since 2012, US prisons have reported a serious shortage of Nembutal.

-2013 fine

 On June 19, 2013, the European Commission imposed a fine of €93.8 million on Lundbeck and fined several producers of generic pharmaceuticals a total of €52.2 million after Lundbeck made agreements in 2002 with the other companies to delay less expensive generics of Lundbeck's citalopram from entering the market.
 In return for the ability to maintain a monopoly on the drug's manufacture, Lundbeck offered payments and other kickbacks.